SuavisLiu/Discrete-Time-Model-of-LETF-Returns-2020/README.md

 - Results and conclusions in the .pdf file

-A lot thanks to Bill Xu, who gathered all the necessary Expanse Ratio (f).
+A lot of thanks to Bill Xu, who gathered all the necessary Expanse Ratio (f) and correct my mistakes!!!

 ## Open Question